Forgot password

 Recommended Videos

 Fortnite has a loyal fanbase of millions of players while plenty more discover the battle royale for the first time by the day.
-Here’s the current player count of Fortnite in 2024.
+Here’s the current Fortnite player count in 2025 as of Chapter Six, season two.

 Fortnite players dropping in from the Battle Bus